 Because I spend so much time researching and planning my travels, it is rare for me to feel surprised by a destination.
 Most of the time I prefer it that way, but every now and then I like a good surprise.
 Most of the time when I am surprised it is because a random destination will appear on my itinerary.
 Perhaps because it was too close to pass by so we add it last minute, or perhaps a fellow traveler recommended it on a whim.

-Regardless, I find myself booking the visit with little research, ready for an adventure, and that is exactly what happened to me in Bratislava, Slovakia.
+Regardless, I find myself booking the trip, ready for an adventure.
+That is exactly what happened to me in Bratislava, Slovakia.

-During my multi-city trip through central Europe, my husband suggested that we stop in Bratislava for a night or two after a friend of his mentioned it was worth visiting.
+During our 4-week trip through central Europe after our Semester at Sea voyage, my husband suggested that we stop in Bratislava for a night or two after a friend of his mentioned it was worth visiting.
 Sam was looking at it on the map and said “why not?
-It’s so close to Vienna and we’re already on our way to Budapest.
+It’s so close to Vienna and we were already on our way to Budapest.
 Let’s check it out.”
 A few clicks on AirBnb later, we booked an apartment and local food tour, and we were off.

 Only 90 minutes by train from Vienna, Bratislava is the charming capital city of Slovakia which is often overlooked on central Europe itineraries.
 People more frequently visit Vienna or Budapest, but after visiting, I can confidently say that it would be such a shame to not spend at least 24 hours (if not 48 hours) in Bratislava.
 This is the most underrated city in Central Europe which no one is visiting, and this is why you should consider adding Bratislava, Slovakia to your next Europe itinerary!